IMOsbo/DocDocGo/readme.md

 \`\`\`
 ```

 Context7 is clearly structured and meant for LLMs, but it also works pretty well for human documentation too...<https://context7.com/about> The clear structure makes it a great fit for embeddings search...
+DocDocGo takes a query, compares it to the titles of all the example code snippets in its database, then returns the top **n** snippets based on those embeddings.
+Simple?
+Yes.
+Effective?
+Suprisingly yes.

 ## Installation